Types of Bathroom Tiles (12 Stylish Options)

 Best Tiles for Bathroom Floor and Walls

+While these questions must be answered personally, we can examine some of the most popular bathroom choices.
 By a landslide, the most popular materials are porcelain and ceramic tiles.
 This makes a lot of sense as these are affordable options.
-They are also a durable choice with an incredibly low water absorption rate, making it an effective choice for bathrooms.
+They are also durable and have an incredibly low water absorption rate, making them an effective choice for bathrooms.

 Best Tiles for Small Bathroom Floor